Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Strong transmutation; CL 16th;Weight 1 lb.

+### Talisman of Reluctant Wishes
-**Talisman of Reluctant Wishes:** A talisman of this sort appears the same as a *stone of controlling earth elementals.* Its powers are quite different, however, and dependent on the Charisma of the individual holding the talisman.
+A talisman of this sort appears the same as a *stone of controlling earth elementals.* Its powers are quite different, however, and dependent on the Charisma of the individual holding the talisman.
 Whenever a character touches a *talisman of